 - In an effort to curtail sales erosion from ranibizumab biosimilars, Roche has two promising pipeline candidates nearing regulatory filing.
 The potential approvals and subsequent uptake of these assets, faricimab and ranibizumab Port Delivery System (PDS-1.0), which feature long periods of time between recurring treatments, will contribute directly to the forecasted growth of the wet AMD market.

-- Numerous high-impact upcoming events for drugs in the wet AMD space are expected in 2020 and 2021, including a European Committee for Medicinal Products for Human Use (CHMP) opinion for DARPin and Phase III topline trial results for Lytenava.
+- Numerous high-impact upcoming events for drugs in the wet AMD space are expected in 2021, including top-line results for Lytenava and AR-13503.